Kimihiro Watanuki: Other appearances

-Outside the xxxHolic and Tsubasa mangas, Watanuki appears in the film xxxHolic: A Midsummer Night's Dream (2005), where he visits a collector's mansion and investigates the mystery behind multiple disappearances.
+Outside the xxxHolic and Tsubasa manga, Watanuki appears in the film xxxHolic: A Midsummer Night's Dream (2005), where he visits a collector's mansion and investigates the mystery behind multiple disappearances.
 The video game xxxHolic ~Watanuki no Izayoi Sowa~ also features Watanuki.
 He is also a prominent character in the novelization Another Holic by Nisio Isin.
 In the original video animation (OVA) xxxHolic Rō, Watanuki, as the new shop's owner, receives a tape with Yūko's voice.
 In the second OVA, Adayume, the spirit of Dōmeki's grandfather, Haruka, asks Watanuki to investigate his grandson's dreams now that his son is marrying Kohane.
 Accepting Haruka's constant teachings as his payment, Watanuki later meets Dōmeki, who tells him that Kohane's most important person is Watanuki, regardless of marriage.
 In August 2011, Clamp wrote the one-shot xxxHolic Shi, where Watanuki meets real life singer Shikao Suga, who performed multiple themes for the xxxHolic animated adaptations.
 Suga wishes to become more famous, but Watanuki makes the singer become confused about the price needed for that.

 Watanuki appears as the protagonist of the manga xxxHolic Rei as Yūko's assistant.
 While seeing several of Yūko's cases, Watanuki realises his boss is waiting for him to make a decision that he ignores.
 He remembers he is living in an alternate dimension where Yuko is not dead.
 After saying goodbye to her, Watanuki returns to reality to give Syaoran a group of items he found in the alternative world.
 In Tsubasa World Chronicle, he meets Syaoran and gives him the items, but is saddened having to lose Yūko again.
 Shota Sometani plays Watanuki in the live action TV series.

 He also appears in other works from Clamp, including the seventeenth episode of the anime adaptation of Kobato, where he receives a package from one of the series' characters.
 In the book Soel and Larg: The Adventures of Mokona Modoki, he awakens the two creatures known as Mokona Modoki.
 One of them stays in the shop while the other is used by protagonists from Tsubasa.
 Other works include a CD drama where Yūko tells Watanuki how she created the two Mokonas with a sorcerer named Clow Reed.
 In the manga Drug and Drop, he hires its two protagonists for a job involving an encounter with a supernatural being.
 In Blood-C anime series, he appears as a dog contacting the protagonist Saya Kisaragi.
 He meets in person in the feature film Blood-C: The Last Dark (2012) where he grants her wish to obtain a new sword.
 In the Holitsuba CD drama series, Watanuki appears as a high school student from the titular school.
 In December 2015, Clamp collaborated with Victor Entertainment to create a music video involving a theme by Suga.
 Clamp drew Watanuki and Yūko, who feature in the video.